 The Gassan Hanagasa Line, selected as one of the "100 Best Roads in Japan," is a national road that connects the Dewa Sanzan, three sacred mountains towering in the center of Yamagata Prefecture.

 The trees on Mt.
 Gassan will be at their richest in mid-October, turning the road into a colorful driving course.
 The autumn foliage that spreads around once you exit the tunnel is absolutely breathtaking.
 But be careful not to forget that you are driving, since the beauty of the landscape can be that mesmerizing!

 Gassan Hanagasa Line月山花笠ライン

-6. Mogamikyo: Experience the magic of autumn leaves from up close
+6. Mogamikyo: Experience the magic of autumn leaves while on a cruise

 Access: From JR Yamagata Station, take the Ou Main Line, then change to the Rikuu West Line and get off at Furukuchi Station.
 It takes about 2 minutes by shuttle bus to the boat landing.
 By can, about 90 minutes from Yamagata Kita IC on the Yamagata Expressway.

-Boarding fare: [Basho Line] Adults (Junior High School Students and above) 2,500 yen one way.
-Children (Elementary School Student) 1,250 yen one way.
-Preschoolers free. *Tax included
+・Boarding fare: [Basho Line] Adults (Junior High School Students and above) 2,800 yen one way.
+Children (Elementary School Student) 1,400 yen one way.
+Preschoolers free. (*Tax included)